VU-IVM/Github-README/README.md

 git init \
 git add . \
-git commit -m "First commit” \
+git commit -m "First commit" \
 git branch -v # verifies the new local branch \
 *Now you have a local branch called master, now we also need to connect the local version control to a remote URL. \
 Go to https://github.com/VU-IVM \